womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 #### Variables

-We can also use variable, what we already saw in the previous examples.
+We can also use variables which we already saw in the previous examples.
 The only thing which I would like to add is that we always do assignment in this case:

 ```ruby
 irb> array = [1, 2, 3]